 - We act with swift and focused purpose, allowing room for mistakes while seeking continuous growth and learning.

-Environmental Nonprofit Values: Greenpeace
+Environmental Nonprofit Core Values: Greenpeace

 - Personal responsibility and nonviolence.
 We take action based on conscience.
 This means we are accountable for our actions and take personal responsibility.
 We are committed to peacefulness; everyone on a Greenpeace action is trained in nonviolence.